rakus/jar-presenter/README.md

       USAGE: java -jar jar-presenter.jar server [-b] [-v] [port] -b       immediately start the (default) browser
         -v       increase logging output
+        -g       Use gui to report that server is running.
+Default when no terminal is attached.
         port     use given port (default is random)
 ```